 A Historical Relic

-Here at the Ripley's, we had the honor to get up close with a historic wood ballot box from 1920!
+Here at Ripley's, we had the honor to get up close with a historic wood ballot box from 1920!
 This ballot box was used by some of the first female voters in Boston in 1920.

-The words "Dist(rict) 17 Ward" are written on the side and there is even a piece of paper adhered to the inside that says "Women's Ballots in this Box."
+The words "Dist(rict) 17 Ward" are written on the side, and there is even a piece of paper adhered to the inside that says "Women's Ballots in this Box."

 Today, we honor the bravery and grit of all the women who fought for equality.